Surface Tension of Cosmic Voids as a Possible Source for Dark Energy: An Estimation of the Cosmological Constant with Vast Void Pressure

-By using of the $Planck$(2018) values of $\Omega_{\Lambda} = 0.6889\pm 0.0056 $ and $H_0 = 67.66\pm 0.42 (km/s)/{Mpc}$, $\Lambda$ has the value of \cite{c19}
+By using of the $Planck$ 2018 values of $\Omega_{\Lambda} = 0.6889\pm 0.0056 $ and $H_0 = 67.66\pm 0.42 {\rm (km/s)/{Mpc}}$, $\Lambda$ has the value of ~\citet{Planck:2018vyg}

-The cosmological constant value in relation $(\ref{hard84})$ depends on both the surface energy and the radius of the different voids, but the order obtained for the $\Lambda$, in each case is very close to the value $(\ref{hard86})$ i.e. $\approx {\cal{O}} (10^{-51}- 10^{-53} ) m^{-2}$.
-So, instead of vacuum energy, replacing the energy of the almost empty space between the galaxies clusters, we can solve the cosmological constant problem very closely.
-In other words, the density of void-dominated state works much closer to the density of a quasi-vacuum state in our model.
+The cosmological constant value in relation $(\ref{hard84})$ depends on both the surface energy and the radius of different voids, but for a mean size of the cosmic voids, the order obtained for cosmological constant at cosmic scale $\Lambda_{\rm {cs}}$, in each case is very close to the observational value $(\ref{hard86})$ and according to the first four rows of Table 1. is in the following range